 This legal instrument can be particularly useful for managing financial affairs, conducting business transactions, or making important medical decisions.
 Overall, a SPA can offer peace of mind for both the principal and the agent, ensuring that important matters are handled with care and in accordance with your wishes.

-A special power of attorney works by giving an agent or attorney-in-fact the legal authority to act on behalf of the principal in a specific and limited capacity.
+The power of attorney format works by giving an agent or attorney-in-fact the legal authority to act on behalf of the principal in a specific and limited capacity.
 The process typically involves the following steps:

 - Drafting the Document: The principal must first draft a SPA document that outlines the specific powers being granted to the agent, as well as any limitations or restrictions on those powers.